-The Financial Resources page is a tool to assist grants seekers in finding information about grants and training.
-This agency does not award grants or any other financial assistance.
-Through this site, the Maryland State Clearinghouse for Intergovernmental Assistance (e.g. clearinghouse) provides access to information regarding state, federal, and private financial and nonfinancial assistance programs, and grantsmanship and training resources.
+The Financial Resources page is a tool to assist grant seekers in finding information about grants and training.
+The Maryland State Clearinghouse for Intergovernmental Assistance (Clearinghouse) does not award grants or any other financial assistance.
+Through this site, the Clearinghouse provides access to information regarding state and federal financial and nonfinancial assistance programs, grantsmanship, and training resources.

-Responsibilities of the State Clearinghouse for Intergovernmental Assistance include the following grant-related products and resources:
+The Clearinghouse provides the following grant-related products and resources:

-The Intergovernmental Monitor (commonly referred as The Monitor) which is prepared and posted to our website.
-The Monitor provides information about federal and state assistance activities.
-It summarizes projects and proposals submitted to the clearinghouse, each week, for intergovernmental review.
-Intergovernmental review is the term used to refer to the assessment of a project or proposal for consistency with state and local policies and programs.
+The Intergovernmental Monitor provides information about federal and state financial assistance, plan, and development activities.
+It summarizes projects and proposals submitted to the clearinghouse for intergovernmental review.
+(Intergovernmental review refers to the assessment of a project or proposal for consistency with state and local policies and programs.)

 The Maryland InfoPortal - Digital Catalog of State Assistance Programs

-The Digital Catalog of State Assistance Programs, known as the Maryland InfoPortal, is a free on-line, searchable database of more than 700 programs assisting the citizens of Maryland and local governments, including information on scholarships available through State colleges and universities.
-It is a cooperative effort of State agencies providing information on programs and grant opportunities that offer financial and technical assistance to local governments and individuals.
+The Digital Catalog of State Assistance Programs, known as the Maryland InfoPortal, is a free on-line, searchable database of more than 700 programs assisting the citizens of Maryland and local governments and includes information on scholarships available through Maryland state colleges and universities.
+It is a cooperative effort of state agencies providing information on programs and grant opportunities that offer financial and technical assistance to local governments and individuals.

-The Maryland InfoPortal identifies and describes programs offering both financial and nonfinancial types of assistance.
-Nonfinancial assistance may be in the form of services, regulations, etc. Programs are cross-referenced with the sponsoring agency State budget code and where possible with the Catalog of Federal Domestic Assistance (CFDA).
+The Maryland InfoPortal identifies and describes state programs offering both financial and nonfinancial types of assistance.
+Non Financial assistance may be in the form of services, regulations, or other programs.

 Programs may be viewed by the sponsoring agency or through a targeted search function related to applicant eligibility, type of assistance, or keyword search.
-Using the Internet allows sponsoring agencies to submit changes in program information as often as necessary which helps to ensure that the contents of the "The Maryland InfoPortal" is current.
+Using the internet allows sponsoring agencies to submit changes in program information as often as necessary which helps ensure the contents of the Maryland InfoPortal are current.

-The clearinghouse receives many requests for information on where to find grants for many types of projects.
-This section provides links to other Internet sources to assist you in your search.
-For example, the Catalog of Federal Domestic Assistance (CFDA) is an online federal resource on grants and grants information.
-One feature of this site is called Developing And Writing Grant Proposals.
-It covers such topics as developing and writing a successful grant proposal, development of budgets, goals, and outcomes.
+The clearinghouse receives numerous requests for information on where to find grants for several types of projects.
+This section provides links to other internet sources to assist in a search.
+For example, the Catalog of Federal Domestic Assistance (CFDA), an E-Gov initiative managed by the General Services Administration (GSA), is a list of all federal financial assistance and nonfinancial assistance programs available to a variety of applicants.